-With mortgage rates fairly stable, and the likelihood of additional home price increases, this could very well be the best time to buy a house in Oregon.
+With mortgage rates fairly low right now and the likelihood of gradual home price increases into 2020, this could very well be the best time to buy a house in Oregon.

 Of course, the ideal timing will depend on many factors — including personal ones.
 But from a market perspective, one could easily argue that now is a good time to buy a home in Oregon.
 Here’s a market update to help you make this important decision.

-According to the latest industry survey by Freddie Mac, the average rate for a 30-year fixed mortgage fell to 4.02% during the week of May 18, 2017.
-At the beginning of this year, it was at 4.20%.
-So home loan rates have been fairly stable thus far in 2017, and have even dropped a bit since the start of the year.
+According to the latest industry survey by Freddie Mac, the average rate for a 30-year fixed mortgage fell to 3.69% during the week of November 11, 2019.
+At the beginning of this year, it was at 4.51%.
+So home loan rates have been declining steadily over the course of 2019.

-As far as forecasts go, the Mortgage Bankers Association recently predicted that rates would inch upward between now and the end of 2017.
+As far as forecasts go, the Mortgage Bankers Association recently predicted that rates would stay low into 2020 and average around 3.9% over the year.

-Oregon home prices, on the other hand, have risen sharply over the last couple of years.
-According to the real estate information company Zillow, the statewide median home price rose by around 12% over the last 12 months alone.
-That’s a higher level of appreciation than almost every state in the country.
+Oregon home prices, on the other hand, have risen sharply over the last, though the rate of increase has slowed down somewhat over the past year.
+According to the real estate information company Zillow, the statewide median home price rose by around 3.7% over the last 12 months alone.

-Looking forward, housing analysts predict that Oregon home prices will rise more modestly, perhaps by less than 5% over the next 12 months.
+Looking forward, housing analysts predict that Oregon home prices will rise more modestly, perhaps by 2.2% over the next 12 months.
 But the general consensus is that they’ll continue rising to some degree, which is worth considering.

 Is Now the Best Time to Buy a House in Oregon?

 All of this begs the question: Is now the best time to buy a house in Oregon, before prices rise further?

 At present, market indicators seem to suggest that housing costs in the state will only go up through the end of 2019 and 2020.
 So those who delay their home-buying plans until later this year, or early next, could end up paying more for a house.